220328-uta-sh-net-ext/Marcos-Fonseca/Project 1/README.md

 ## Overview
 - The restaurant review application is a software that lets customers leave reviews for restaurants.
 Designed with functionality that would help choosing the next restaurant to eat at much easier!

-### functionality
-* server-side validation
-* exception handling
-* persistent data; no prices, restaurants, history, etc. hardcoded in C#
-* logging of exceptions, ADO.Net SQL commands, and other events
-* (optional: asynchronous network)

-### design
-* project layout given here is only a suggestion. the general idea of separation of concerns is a requirement.
-* Use ADO.Net for middleware either with connected or disconnected approach
-* use an Azure SQL DB in third normal form; include a database diagram and the script to generate Db and tables.
-* don't use public fields
-* define and use at least one interface

-#### core / domain / business logic
-* class library
-* contains all business logic
-* contains domain classes (restaurant/review/user)
-* documentation with `<summary>` XML comments on all public types and members (optional: `<params>` and `<return>`)
-* (recommended: has no dependency on UI, data access, or any input/output considerations)

-#### data access
-* class library
-* contains ADO.Net code
-* contains data access logic but no business logic
-* use repository pattern for separation of concerns
-* DB should be on the cloud
-    * try to have DB/network access async

-#### ASP.NET Core REST service
-* follow standard HTTP uniform interface, except hypermedia
-* good architecture
-* deployed to Azure App Service
-* server-side validation
-* logging
-* implement hypermedia, or, implement an API Description Language, e.g. using Swashbuckle / Swagger

 ### Functionality

 - add a new user